 Squid possess the largest eyes of any animal which makes them eminently suitable to hunt at night.
 With their tentacles studded with suction cups they catch fish and crabs.
 Their closest relatives are shellfish.
 (Bonaire, Caribbean)

-What you are doing for coral reefs:
+What you are doing for coral reefs and oceans:

 News and Solutions Center